iliagrigorevdev/twistyeditor/README.md

 [Open on GitHub Pages](https://iliagrigorevdev.github.io/twistyeditor/)

 ## Description
-Create shapes consisting of right isosceles triangular prisms.
+Make creations consisting of right isosceles triangular prisms with sections and let them learn to move through reinforcement learning.

 ## How to Use
 Pick a prism to select it.

 Pull the knobs to create adjacent prisms.

+Pick the ring between prisms to create a section.

 Click on an empty area to deselect.

-Change shape and prism properties using the toolbar.
+Change shape, prism, section and training properties using the toolbar.

+Change section type between actuator and separator.
+Actuators used for movement during training.
+Separators used to disjoint contacting prisms.

+Start training with viewing intermediate results or just play trained simulation.

+Save and load creations including trained data which is updated at a specified interval.

 Click the Showcase button to display a sample shape in random order.